platformio/platformio-docs/en/stable/_sources/boards/espressif32/deneyapmini.rst.txt

 Hardware
 --------

-Platform :ref:`platform_espressif32`: Espressif Systems is a privately held fabless semiconductor company.
-They provide wireless communications and Wi-Fi chips which are widely used in mobile devices and the Internet of Things applications.
+Platform :ref:`platform_espressif32`: ESP32 is a series of low-cost, low-power system on a chip microcontrollers with integrated Wi-Fi and Bluetooth.
+ESP32 integrates an antenna switch, RF balun, power amplifier, low-noise receive amplifier, filters, and power management modules.

 .. list-table::